SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 Unit and mocked Integration tests.

 ## Sample Scenarios
+For details see the online Swagger documentation in the [Developer Portal](https://developers.apprenticeships.sfa.bis.gov.uk/).

 ### Request a single Certificate for a Learner with a Standard Code